Nate Pulsifer

-Nathan Pulsifer (September 11, 1876 – August 5, 1950) was an American physician, minor league baseball player, and collegiate football player and coach He served as the head football coach at the Dean Academy before accepting the same role at Tufts University in 1908.
+Nathan Pulsifer (September 11, 1876 – August 5, 1950) was an American physician, minor league baseball player, and collegiate football player and coach.
+He was the head football coach at the Dean Academy before accepting the same role at Tufts University in 1908.
 He was also the head men's basketball coach at Tufts during the 1908–09 season.

 Early life

 Pulsifer was born on September 11, 1876 in Auburn, Maine.
 He was the youngest boy of seven children born to Augustus Moses and Harriet (Chase) Pulsifer.
 He prepared for college at Nichols Latin School and played for the Bates football team in 1894 while still attending Nicholls.
 He played baseball for Bates that following spring and entered the college in the fall of 1895.
 He was captain of the football team his junior and senior seasons.
 Bates's 1897 team, with Pulsifer at running back and Royce Purinton at quarterback, finished 4–0–1 and won the Maine championship.
 The following season, Bates went undefeated and was not scored on in any of its six games.